 Over my years of going to Walt Disney World starting at the age of 7, I learned quite a bit of tips, lessons and helpful information through watching my mother freak out, my own experience, books, planning for friends/family vacations and listening to people complain.

 It is not just about what goes on in the parks, either.
 All the important planning needs to include from the moment you leave your house, airport, car and all the way up until you walk back into your house when you return from your Walt Disney World vacation.
 For a helpful step-by-step WDW planning guide, click here.

 In order to enjoy yourself as much as possible while at Walt Disney World, you have to put a lot of planning into it ahead of time.
 If you are a planner, great!
 If not, see if someone in your vacation party is a planner or if someone can help you.
 Read through the pages on this site.
-If you cannot find the answers here or need an opinion, join our Facebook group!
+If you still have other questions or need help, join our Facebook group!
 Just click here.

 Here are the most important basics to get you started on what to expect when you go to Walt Disney World.

-Walking–There is a lot of walking!
+There is a lot of walking!
 There is a lot of walking around your hotel, walking to get to transportation, walking to get to the front gates of the theme parks and then the walking in the theme parks.
 Start walking before your vacation to make your excessive walking at Walt Disney World easier on yourself.
 No exaggeration!!
+We once walked 53 miles in 3 days and we only went to two parks.
 Walking in advance with the sneakers you will be wearing at the park will allow you to determine if there are places you need extra cushion to avoid blisters.
 Sneakers and socks are best, of course.